Gare Loch: Naval history

-The base was used by the Royal Navy dating back to the First World War.
+The loch was used by the Royal Navy dating back to the First World War.
 On 29 January 1917 the steam-powered submarine sank in the loch during sea-trials.
 The submarine was carrying 80 passengers, made up of naval personnel as well as shipbuilders, when seawater entered the engine room causing flooding which killed 31.
 The remaining 48 men aboard were rescued in an effort which took over 57 hours.
 The submarine was later salvaged and re-entered service as HMS K22.
 As a result of sinking of K13, no other Royal Navy vessel has been named using the number 13.

-However it was during the Second World War that the loch became the site of a major naval base as its depth made it suitable to accommodate a large variety of naval craft.
-The loch was widely used by the United States military forces, alongside operations on nearby Holy Loch, during the war for naval landing preparations that would be deployed in North Africa and the Normandy landings.
-In the 1950s, the Royal Navy used the loch to store decommissioned naval vessels.
+However it was during the Second World War that the loch became the site of a major military port, as its depth made it suitable to accommodate a large variety of ships, and No.1 Military Port was built at Faslane.
+This was used during the war for naval landing preparations that were deployed in North Africa and the Normandy landings, in conjunction with the United States Rosneath naval base at the mouth of the loch, and operations at the nearby Holy Loch, In the 1950s, the loch was used to store decommissioned naval vessels, with many being scrapped at Faslane.

-HMNB Clyde was established on the banks on the loch in 1964 as part of the United Kingdom's preparations for hosting the Polaris submarine based nuclear programme.
+The Clyde Submarine Base at Faslane was upgraded in 1964 as part of the United Kingdom's preparations for hosting the Polaris submarine based nuclear programme.
 The site was chosen due to its deep water, suitable for submarine operations and ease of access to the North Atlantic.
 The site continues to operate a number of naval operations, mostly associated with the current nuclear Trident defence system and also to be the base of the Royal Navy's s.

 Given the siting of the nuclear missile programme on the Loch, pressure groups such as the Campaign for Nuclear Disarmament and Trident Ploughshares have maintained a permanent peace camp outside the gates of the naval facility since 1982.

-The Royal Marines' Garelochhead training camp was established in the 1940s and is still in use today after a number of new facilities were installed in 2014.
+The Royal Marines' Garelochhead training camp was established in the 1940s.
+New facilities were installed in 2014.